fraserxu/ng-textcomplete/README.md

 ## ng-textcomplete

 Github like autocompleter in any textarea for angularjs.
 This module is build on top of [jquery-textcomplete](https://github.com/yuku-t/jquery-textcomplete), build for angularjs app.
+For demo you may check the [example folder](https://github.com/fraserxu/ng-textcomplete/tree/master/example).

 ### Dependencies